gadget114514/fatfs-example/README.md

 # fatfs-example
 elm chan fatfs example

-This is generic example of fatfs on linux.
+This is generic example of fatfs on linux in order to learn basic behavior of fatfs.

+The backend (diskio.c) is constructed with "open, read, write, close, lseek" basic Unix API.
+So it is very simple for beginners to use fatfs.

+In order to build,

 ```
 % make